We are working to provide at least one Bible for every Christian household in Kakuma refugee camp, Kenya.

 Strategy: We are partnering with National Council of Churches, Kenya (NCCK), as their team in Kakuma has the required technical capacity for the project.

-Opportunity: You can help answer the prayers of these people by giving to the "IDP Water Project" today.
+Opportunity: You can help answer the prayers of these people by giving to the "Kenya Water Project" today.
 We pray that 2,000 people will be moved to give $50.
 Funding received by IAFR for this project will be sent to NCCK.
 Their staff will directly oversee its implementation.

 Project Partner: National Council of Churches, Kenya